turingschool/curriculum/source/projects/hyde/iteration_5.markdown

 bin/hyde publish
 ```

 will build and publish that build to github pages.
-Then you should be able to visit your site from the browser at a URL kind of like this one:
+Then you should be able to visit your site index from the browser at a URL kind of like this one:

 ```
 github_username.github.io/hyde
 ```

+Ensure your `index.md` has relative links to your posts and pages so you can view them.

-Your source files should not be available through github pages
+Your source files should not be viewable on your github pages site